equodev/equo-ide/README.md

     <jdt/>
     <m2e><autoImport>${project.basedir}</autoImport></m2e>
     <tabnine/> <!-- same idea as GitHub Copilot, but with free and self-hosted versions available -->
+    <chatGPT/> <!-- use GPT3 & 4 (no waitlist!) to refactor, write tests, and generate documentation -->
   </configuration>
 </plugin>
 ```